Russia, SCO States Discuss Switch To Natl Currencies Settlements, Process Slow - Minister - UrduPoint

 Russia, SCO States Discuss Switch To Nat'l Currencies Settlements, Process Slow - Minister

-Big changes are needed to switch to settlements in national currencies within the framework of the Shanghai Cooperation Organization (SCO), and discussion on this issue continues, though at a slow pace, Russian Economic Development Minister Maxim Oreshkin said on Saturday
+MOSCOW (UrduPoint News / Sputnik - 03rd November, 2019) Big changes are needed to switch to settlements in national currencies within the framework of the Shanghai Cooperation Organization (SCO), and discussion on this issue continues, though at a slow pace, Russian Economic Development Minister Maxim Oreshkin said on Saturday.

 "The process is ongoing.
 It is not going fast.
 Very big changes are needed in the regulatory framework, in creating instruments and in the interconnection of banking systems.
 There is also such a thing as a habit.
 Everyone is used to making settlements in the currencies they traditionally used, and the transition does not happen quickly," Oreshkin said at a briefing after a meeting of the SCO council of heads of government, answering the relevant question.